 Pandemic-related stress prompted unprecedented anti-anxiety and other mental health medication prescriptions.
 According to the CDC, 15.8 percent of American adults took prescription drugs for mental health in 2019; that percentage increased to 24 percent by May 2022.

 According to the NIH, at the start of the pandemic, there was a 21 percent increase in the total number of prescriptions for antidepressants and anti-anxiety medications.
 At the peak of this increase, 78 percent of prescriptions filled were new prescriptions, suggesting that people turned to medication to help with stress and anxiety.

 Unfortunately, some mental health medications have significant side effects and safety concerns, including the risk of misuse, overuse, addiction and even death.
 Benzodiazepines, for example, are a sedative class often prescribed to treat anxiety disorders.
 They work by depressing the central nervous system and enhancing the effects of the neurotransmitter gamma-aminobutyric acid (GABA), which inhibits anxiety responses in the brain.

 However, benzodiazepines have a long list of potential side effects, including the following:

 More serious potential side effects of benzodiazepine usage include:

-Additionally, these medications have a wide potential for abuse and physical dependency due to the rapid development of tolerance by patients taking them.
-Of the 30.5 million Americans aged 12 and older who have used a benzodiazepine, 5.6 million reported misusing the drugs at least once.
-As prescriptions for benzodiazepines increase, so too does the likelihood that more people will misuse the drugs or develop a dependency.
+Additionally, these medications have a broad potential for abuse and physical dependency because patients rapidly develop a tolerance to them.
+Of the 30.5 million Americans age 12 and older who have used a benzodiazepine, 5.6 million reported misusing the drugs at least once, according to the American Addiction Centers.